Jean Muir: Jean Muir Ltd. (1966–2007)

 The company continued despite Jean Muir's death in 1995.
 Leuckert continued his directorship, while the designs were produced under the supervision of Joyce Fenton-Douglas and a group of four designers who had all formerly worked with Muir.

-In 2004, the first Jean Muir Ltd. shop was opened on Conduit Street, London.
-It was managed by Leuckert's daughter Friederike.

 On 19 January 2007, the directors announced that Jean Muir Ltd. would be closing down.
 Leuckert made a statement to the effect that he had hoped that they could take the retail route based on the success of the Conduit Street shop.
 This required substantial outside investment, but they had not been able to come to any agreement with interested parties.
 He further said:

 "It is sad, but I believe this is the way Jean would have wanted it.
 I have, of course, had offers, but I do not want Jean's name to fall into the wrong hands and be mis-used.
 That would be horrendous and she would have hated it."

-The Jean Muir shop continued to trade, stocking the final collection for Spring/Summer 2007, before it closed down for good.

 Celebrity clients and admirers

-The actress Joanna Lumley was Muir's first house model, and became a muse, close friend and loyal customer.
+Actress Joanna Lumley was Muir's first house model, and became a muse, close friend and loyal customer.
 She was often photographed modelling Muir's designs in the fashion press.
 Other well-known Muir clients included Lauren Bacall, Maggie Smith, Judi Dench, Charlotte Rampling, Julie Walters, Joan Plowright, Dr. Miriam Stoppard and Patricia Hodge.

 In 1967, Muir provided Eleanor Bron's wardrobe for the 1967 film Bedazzled.
 She did the wardrobe for only one other film, Betrayal, in 1983.

-Her designs were also worn by public figures such as the author and historian Lady Antonia Fraser and the publisher Carmen Callil.
+Muir's designs were also worn by public figures such as the author and historian Lady Antonia Fraser and publisher Carmen Callil.
 Other fans of vintage Muir include Kate Moss and Stella McCartney.